 Eating so much pasta and pizza presents a challenge – leaving room for dessert.
 Though we often failed at this challenge in Trento due to full bellies and expanding waistlines, we made sure to sample various local sweet treats.

 This is an Italian city where apple strudel and Sacher tortes are as easy to find as gelato and other traditional Italian desserts.
-Based on our tireless research, these are our favorite Trento desserts:
+Based on our tireless research, these are our favorite Trento cafes:

 Trento’s Gelateria Cherry serves an incredibly creamy product that compares favorably to the best gelato we’ve eaten in Italy.
 To be sure, we taste-tested several flavors including Amarena, Pistachio and Stracciatella.

 We shared a cone stacked high with scoops of Cherry Fondant (Cherry’s sensational version of dark chocolate) and Monalisa gelato during our first visit.

 Dark and rich, the fondant scoop was one of the best chocolate gelatos we’ve ever licked into oblivion.
-Just as tasty, the Monalisa scoop blended yogurt with marzipan and orange to create a luxurious flavor sensation rivaling the best gelatos in Bologna, Venice and Verona.
+Just as tasty, the Monalisa scoop blended yogurt with marzipan and orange to create a luxurious flavor sensation rivaling the best gelatos in Bologna, Naples, Rome, Venice and Verona.